dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 Each `IStartupFilter` implements one or more middlewares in the request pipeline.
 The filters are invoked in the order they were added to the service container.
 Filters may add middleware before or after passing control to the next filter, thus they append to the beginning or end of the app pipeline.

-The [sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/startup/sample/) ([how to download](xref:index#how-to-download-a-sample)) demonstrates how to register a middleware with `IStartupFilter`.
+The sample app demonstrates how to register a middleware with `IStartupFilter`.
 The sample app includes a middleware that sets an options value from a query string parameter:

 [!code-csharp[](startup/sample/RequestSetOptionsMiddleware.cs?name=snippet1)]